 Many academic disciplines offer the opportunity to do work beyond the regular catalog offerings through special projects and research.
 Significant responsibility lies with the student to work independently to develop a proposal for study which must be approved by a faculty advisor and Chair or Dean.
-In general, research opportunities are only available for junior and seniors.
+Student research is supported by the QUEST Center.